emilavara/Iris/README.md

 # Iris

-Provides a responsive stunning mobile & tablet view for developing and testing mobile first websites and web applications.
+Provides a responsive mobile and tablet view for developing and testing mobile first websites and web applications.